loveencounterflow/cxltx-styles/README.md

 ````

 when in doubt whether there was non-PA material on that page, but *not* in doubt that a new page is what you
-want (there's probably a gazillion other methods documented how to get that new page but i like the
+damn want (there's probably a gazillion other methods documented how to get that new page but i like the
 non-chalant understatement of this particular incantation).